jeffjewiss/ember-cli-postcss/README.md

 *Note: it’s possible to use both compile and filter.*

+*Additional Note: this app is compatible with Glimmer JS*

 #### Compile

 This step will look for either `app.css` or `<project-name>.css` in your styles directory.
 Additional files to be processed can be defined in the output paths configuration object for your application: